Newsletter Subscribe

 D.O.C.

-A true Melbourne institution, pizza haven D.O.C. prides itself on its authenticity.
-The bases are thin and crispy just like a Neapolitan nonna would make, and ingredients are imported (complete with a menu map) to ensure the utmost quality.
-Flavour combinations are simple, yet-oh-so effective.
-And as if that wasn’t enough, there’s a mozzarella bar too…
+A true Melbourne institution, D.O.C.
+Pizzeria is a haven for authentic Italian pizza.
+The bases are thin and crispy—just as a Neapolitan nonna would make them—and the ingredients are imported (complete with a menu map) to ensure top-tier quality.
+Flavour combinations are simple yet oh-so effective.
+And as if that wasn’t enough, there’s a mozzarella bar too!

 Harley and Rose